doantronghieu/Nexus/others/docs/projects/IPVM/doc-ai.md

 ## User Experience and Interaction Modes

-IPVM Sentinel AI delivers a human-centered experience that adapts to different user needs and contexts.
+IPVM Platform AI delivers a human-centered experience that adapts to different user needs and contexts.

 ### Interaction Modes